ninabarzh/broomstick/content/posts/nvd.md

 ## A political posture that says “sorry, not sorry” to science

 One gets the sense that maintaining something as dull and foundational as the NVD does not quite fit with the Trump ethos of flashy breakthroughs and “economic security.”
-Indeed, ideological purges—including stripped LGBTQ+, climate-related and diversity-linked data, as well as mass scientific firings—have become alarmingly de rigueur.
+Indeed, ideological purges, including stripped LGBTQ+, climate-related and diversity-linked data, as well as mass scientific firings, have become alarmingly de rigueur.
 Meanwhile, programmes like
-[the US AI Safety Institute (AISI) were all but gutted](https://www.reddit.com/r/neoliberal/comments/1ith08a/us_ai_safety_institute_will_be_gutted_axios/)—think hundreds of roles cut, especially those tied to “guardrails” setting the tone for responsible AI.
+[the US AI Safety Institute (AISI) were all but gutted](https://www.reddit.com/r/neoliberal/comments/1ith08a/us_ai_safety_institute_will_be_gutted_axios/), think hundreds of roles cut, especially those tied to “guardrails” setting the tone for responsible AI.

 ## Mounting CVE tsunami meets bureaucratic snail pace

-If there was ever a classic case of being overwhelmed by one’s own success—or failure, in this case—the NVD provides it.
+If there was ever a classic case of being overwhelmed by one’s own success, or failure, in this case, the NVD provides it.
 CVE submissions surged by about 32 per cent in 2024, only sharpening the contrast between blame-worthy growth and severely diminished processing capacity.
 Security researchers have been raising alarms.
-One open letter noted that only 4,355 of over 10,000 CVEs had been processed—with a mere 245 handled since March 2024.
+One open letter noted that only 4,355 of over 10,000 CVEs had been processed, with a mere 245 handled since March 2024.
 This is not just a lag; it is a breakdown [widely seen as threatening national cybersecurity](https://www.reddit.com/r/cybersecurity/comments/1c4q4zv/why_i_signed_an_open_letter_to_congress_on_the/).

 ## A reluctant sparrow tries to pick up the slack

-Enter CISA—the Cybersecurity and Infrastructure Security Agency—[stepping into the void with its “vulnrichment” initiative](https://www.reversinglabs.com/blog/cisas-new-vulnrichment-program-attempts-to-address-nvd-slowdown).
+Enter CISA, the Cybersecurity and Infrastructure Security Agency, [stepping into the void with its “vulnrichment” initiative](https://www.reversinglabs.com/blog/cisas-new-vulnrichment-program-attempts-to-address-nvd-slowdown).
 Its analysts are now enriching CVEs with CVSS, CPE, CWE and Known-Exploited-Vulnerability data.
 About 1,300 CVEs have already seen the benefit, thanks to this half-burnt, hero-in-the-making programme